How to Name Your Artwork: Find a Title That Sells

 As a professional artist, I’m fine-tuned to selling my own art in the form of open and limited edition prints and they must have a good title if they are to gain the maximum attention.
 Any gallery owner will tell you that.

-It doesn’t matter what type of art you are selling, it could be a sculpture, a drawing, or an abstract painting, Everything art form needs a professional presentation, and that includes a great title.
+It doesn’t matter what type of art you are selling, it could be a sculpture, a drawing, or an abstract painting, Every art form needs a professional presentation, and that includes having a great title.

 It bewilders me to see pieces of art for sale with a lazy descriptive title.
-All that time, expense, and effort, and the best they can come up with is a boring ‘Stiil life with Lemon’ or ‘Study in Blue’.
+All that time, expense, and effort, and the best an artist can come up with is a boring ‘Stiil life with Lemon’ or ‘Study in Blue’.
 Give me a break.

 As I’ve said so many times before, never assume that your art does the talking.
 You must communicate on many levels.
 That includes your signature, your title, and a few descriptive words to go with them.